anthonyamar/my-second-brain/Zettelkasten/Litterature note to quote and reference content.md

 It will be cumulated and connected with [Fleeting notes](Fleeting%20notes%20to%20capture%20thoughts.md) in order to create [Permanent notes](Permanent%20notes%20to%20link%20and%20develop.md)

 As it's litterature and content, it's a great thing to consider quoting everytime the source.
-It will help better referencing sources when writting a definitive paper.
+It will help better referencing sources when writing a definitive paper.